zoeward01/Code-Sample/README.md

-Here's the same GitHub README section with all emojis removed for a cleaner, professional look:

----

 ## Jupyter Notebook Analysis: `ward_final.ipynb`

 This repository includes a full analysis of the dataset `Country_Level_Results_by_Modality_Coarse_Age_and_Sex.txt` using Python and Jupyter Notebook.
 The notebook outlines a complete data processing, analysis, and visualization workflow.